great release, selective inhibition

 This approach is fundamentally different from recreational or casual cannabis use.
 The difference lies in intention, dosage, container, guidance, and integration.
 Cannabis is not used to escape experience, but to stay with it more honestly and precisely.

 A typical session includes preparation to clarify intention and establish safety, followed by guided somatic tracking during the experience, and integration afterward to help the nervous system stabilize and make sense of what unfolded.
-Sessions are usually part of a short therapeutic arc rather than one-off experiences.
+Sessions are usually part of a short arc rather than one-off experiences.

 People often report a deep settling afterward—a sense that something has finally completed.
 Others notice reduced reactivity, more internal space, increased vitality, or greater emotional range in daily life.
 These changes tend to emerge gradually and organically rather than through dramatic breakthrough moments.